MixinNetwork/trusted-group/mvm/README.md

 ## Security

 The group contract is mainly served as a message queue to developer contracts, anyone can send message to this contract without any special permissions, but my guarantee the correct message format.
 However the developer contracts should always validate the message signature, it should be signed by enough MTG group members.
 Threshold BLS signatures aggregated verification could be a possible solution to this purpose.

+The BLS setup can just use the TIP code to do a initial setup.

 Developer contracts balance check to ensure they can only do transfer out without exceeding the balance.